Below is the Financial Samurai passive income portfolio update for 2018 and for 2021. I'm revisiting this post in 2021

 A good portion of my stock allocation is in growth stocks and structured notes that pay no dividends.
 The dividend income that comes from stocks is primarily from S&P 500 index ETFs.
 Although this is a passive income report, as I'm still relatively young, I'm more interested in building a large financial nut through principal appreciation rather than through dividend investing.
 As an entrepreneur, I can’t help but have a growth mindset.

-With interest rates reaching two-year highs, I will be allocating more cash flow to bonds and high interest short-term CDs for the remainder of the year, thereby boosting passive income.
+With interest rates reaching two-year highs, I will be allocating more cash flow to short-term bonds and savings for the remainder of the year, thereby boosting passive income.

 Real Estate Income ($43,080/year, 21.1% of total)